eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 ---

-I assume that you have already looked at [Part 0](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part00.html), and that you have already cloned and [build the JDK](https://openjdk.org/groups/build/doc/building.html).
+I assume that you have already looked at [Part 0](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part00.html), and that you have already cloned and [built the JDK](https://openjdk.org/groups/build/doc/building.html).

 In Part 1, we look at:
 - Running a simple Java example.